Inc44/dotfiles/COMMAND.md

 `lshw`: List detailed information about the hardware configuration of the machine

-`lspci -vv`: List all PCI devices with very detailed information about each device
+`lspci`: List all PCI devices

+Options:

+- `-v`: Display detailed information about all devices
+- `-vv`: Display more details
+- `-k`: Show kernel drivers handling each device and also kernel modules capable of handling them
+- `-nn`: Show PCI vendor and device codes as both numbers and names
+- `-s domain:bus:slot.function`: Show only devices in the specified domain, bus, slot, and function (`0:0:0:0` to `ffff:ff:1f.7`)

 `man program`: Show the manual page for a program